 Unlike other drawing tools, Electrical Tools place symbols from the Library.
 You can specify which symbols are placed by these tools in the Electrical Defaults dialog.
-See "To set the Electrical Defaults for light fixtures" on page 351 of the Light Fixtures Tutorial.
+See "To set the Electrical Defaults for light fixtures" on page 318 of the Light Fixtures Tutorial.

 An electrical layout is an example of a plan view that requires its own set of annotations and layer settings.
-See "To switch to Electrical annotation defaults" on page 352 of the Light Fixtures Tutorial.
+See "To switch to a different saved plan view" on page 319 of the Light Fixtures Tutorial.